rodber/blog/_posts/2021/2021-02-03-monetizing-chevereto.md

 👨🏾‍🏭 Each user craft their own offering tailored to specific needs.

-I noticed that **dual-licensing** worked very well.
-To maximize it, I'm splitting the paid package in multiple addons to increment the surface area of the Chevereto paid offering.
+I noticed that **dual-licensing** worked.
+To maximize it, I will split the package in multiple add-ons to increment the surface area of the Chevereto self-hosted paid offering.

 In Chevereto, you pay and care for what you need.
 Your money goes directly to sustain the offering of what matters to you the most.